vivshaw/zettel/pages/Accelerate.md

+---
-tags:: books, devops, software engineering
+tags: books, devops, software engineering
+---

 - **Foreward/Intro**
 	- this book dispels the myth that there's a tradefoff between speed and safety.